Best restaurants in Margate Published 15 December 2024

 Margate restaurants have evolved far beyond their traditional seaside roots, embracing careful sourcing, seasonal menus, and a relaxed, understated style.
 From low-key seafood spots featuring day-boat catches to Italian-inspired kitchens and pizza places showcasing quality British toppings, these Kent eateries share a respect for local ingredients, sustainability, and genuine hospitality.
 Discover our picks for the best restaurants in Margate, see how they’re quietly redefining the British coastal food experience.

-To conclude, torta caprese (chocolate and almond tart) or Italian rice pudding with plum jam make a fitting finale.
-The predominantly organic, biodynamic and natural wine list heralds some of the best producers in Italy, and staff are eager to provide helpful advice for those less familiar with low-intervention viticulture.
-Don’t forget to stock up on artisan Italian provisions at the adjoining shop.
+The list of predominantly organic, biodynamic and natural wines heralds some of the best producers in Italy, and staff give good advice to those less familiar with low-intervention viticulture.
+Don’t forget to stock up on artisan Italian provisions at La Cantina, the restaurant’s deli a few doors down

 Margate is inundated with blow-ins from the London restaurant scene and beyond at the moment, but it was local talent that established the town as a serious food destination.
 And there are few better examples than Dory’s, th… Read more